Indian startups have raised a record $11.3B this year – TechCrunch

 A trend that appears to continue from the last several years is concentration of funds in a smaller number of startups.
 So far, tech startups in India have participated in 872 financing rounds, compared to 924 last year, and 1,141 in 2017.

-But that number, as well as total fundraise amount could change substantially by the end of the year as many more startups prep to close new financing rounds.
-Zomato, Swiggy, and Paytm alone are expected to close rounds worth as much as $3 billion in the coming months.
+But that number, as well as total fundraise amount, could change substantially by the end of the year as many more startups prep to close new financing rounds.
+Zomato, Swiggy and Paytm alone are expected to close rounds worth as much as $3 billion in the coming months.